-The Compensation Committee met on February 1, 2011 to establish the base salaries for fiscal 2011 for Messrs.
-DeMatteo, Raines, Bartel and Lloyd.
-In setting the base salaries of these executive officers for fiscal 2011, the Compensation Committee considered the recommendations received from Pay Governance following its research, the results of the benchmarking against the peer group, the Company's growth and significant expansion into digital businesses in fiscal 2010 and projections for fiscal 2011.
+The Compensation Committee met on February 6, 2012 to establish the base salaries for fiscal 2012 for Messrs.
+DeMatteo, Raines, Bartel, Lloyd and Mauler.
+In setting the base salaries of these executive officers for fiscal 2012, the Compensation Committee considered, among other things, the recommendations received from Pay Governance following its research, the results of the benchmarking against the peer group, the Company's growth and continued expansion into digital businesses in fiscal 2011, projections for fiscal 2012 and new responsibilities assumed by Messrs.
+Bartel and Lloyd.
 The Compensation Committee also considered the recommendations of Mr. DeMatteo in setting the base salaries for Messrs.
-Raines, Bartel and Lloyd.
-The base salary for Mr. Fontaine is set at \$600,000 according to the terms of his employment agreement.
+Raines, Bartel, Lloyd and Mauler.